slvg01/3_openspace_organizer/README.md

 - running :   openspace-organizer> python main.py
 - src folder contains the classes and functions script
 - input is a colleagues.csv file (default one is  inthe folder)
-- you may change the nb of seats per table in the table.py script, class Table argument - default is 4
+- you can customize the nb of tables and seats per table in the config.json file
-- you change the nb of table in the openspace.py script class OpenSpace argument -default is 6
-- built on python version 3.11.5: [Python interpreter](https://www.python.org/downloads/) at minima is needed  or [IDE](https://code.visualstudio.com/download)
+- built on python version 3.11.5